Atlanta Mediation Attorney

 Mediation is a popular alternative dispute resolution (ADR) technique involving the use of a neutral party or "mediator" to help divorcing parties find common ground.

 Our team at Warner Bates supports clients looking to stay out of court or who are otherwise looking to simplify their divorces by employing alternative methods of dispute resolution, including mediation.
 We are highly skilled in these alternative options and able to help our clients find individualized solutions that work for them and that are tailored to their needs.
-Call us today to find out more or to arrange a consultation with an Atlanta family lawyer who can help you.
+Call us today to find out more or to arrange a consultation with an Atlanta mediator who can help you.

 The goal in mediation is to share the needs and concerns of both sides and, with the help of the neutral third party, to arrive at a workable agreement that allows the parties to avoid court.
 In some instances, mediation may lead to compromise and agreement on some issues while others remain to be settled by a judge or jury.
 This still delivers benefit by reducing the list of points to be litigated and thereby reducing the associated expense, time, and stress of a trial.